Personal finance and COVID-19 economy thoughts from Jessica Willis, founder and CEO of Pocketnest

 As I write this, I picture my Grandma (pictured below) hand-washing and air-drying every single ziplock bag—regardless of its prior contents.
 She was raised to watch her pennies, be resourceful, not waste anything that still functioned, and plan for all possible scenarios.
 Yes, that's her, bathing my dad in an outdoor tub.

-The Greatest Generation and the Silent Generation lived through the major financial crisis of the great depression during their formative years.
+The Greatest Generation and the Silent Generation lived through the major financial crisis of the Great Depression during their formative years.
 In doing so, they taught themselves extreme financial conservatism and developed a habit to save and plan for the future.
-They typically kept more cash on hand than generations after them, and could be considered better recyclers (well, reusers) than most of us.
-With that generation as a template, or a proof point, in mind, there's hope for how we, and especially the younger generations, will resurface from the COVID-19 crisis.
-I believe our future generations will come out of the COVID-19 economy with an awareness of why personal financial planning cannot go unchecked.
-Perhaps we will remember the importance of being financially fit, strong, and stable planners.
-Perhaps among all the uncertainty, we may establish better financial habits.
-And maybe, just maybe, this crisis can bring about some good.
+They typically kept more cash on hand than generations after them, and could be considered better recyclers (well, maybe, "re-users") than most of us.
+With that generation as a template, or a proof point, in mind, there's hope for how we, and especially the younger generations, may have grown from the COVID-19 financial environment.
+In fact, we are seeing younger generations coming out of the COVID-19 economy with an awareness about why personal financial planning cannot go unchecked.
+Perhaps we will build good financial habits around the importance of being financially fit, strong, and stable planners.
+Perhaps among all the uncertainty we lived through with some worry and concern, we may have established better financial habits.

 For more financial wellness tips and tools, see the below resources: